N3RDIUM/DeepStack/README.md

 # DeepStack

 ![Example Extracted Image](./example_images/result.jpg)
+This image shows DeepStack's object detector, made using SEP.

 (The image in the example dir is taken by me with a raspberry pi 3b+.
 For more info, check [this repo](https://github.com/n3rdium/AstroPi) out!)
 A cross platform deep-sky image stacking program written in python.
 Built to be fast yet accurate, and user-friendly yet advanced and easily extensible.